Spicy Delicious Butternut Squash Chickpea Curry - a perfect vegan-friendly meal. That even the none vegans will love.

 - Add a little bit of the water and keep stirring and reducing down, before adding more water, do this until the butternut squash is super soft.
 Stir in the tomato paste for the last bit of water.

-- Add the paste to a blender or mini food processor and blend until smooth.
+- Add the butternut squash mix to a blender or mini food processor and blend until smooth.
 Set aside.

 - Clean pot, add to a medium-high heat and then spray with some more spray oil.

-- Add the onion and cumin seeds and fry till onions are softened.
-Stir in the cardamom pods, cloves, curry paste, butternut squash, stock and coconut milk.
+- Add the onion and cumin seeds and fry until onions are softened.
+Drain the chickpeas and add to the pot with the cardamom pods, cloves, butternut squash curry paste, butternut squash cubes, stock and coconut milk.